Experience Hawaii Without the Crowds on a Kauai Honeymoon

 A little more remote and less crowded than some of the other Hawaiian islands, Kauai is a nature-loving couple's dream come true (its nickname is The Garden Island, after all).

-Want to find out what else Kauai can offer you?
-Keep reading for everything you need to know before booking your island getaway.
+Want to find out what else this gorgeous island can offer you?
+Keep reading for everything you need to know before planning a honeymoon in Kauai.

 While Kauai does offer a little bit of everything—history, culture, art, a food scene, outdoor activities—the real focus here is on nature.
 You'll discover that your itinerary might be a little sparse if you're not into outdoor activities like snorkeling, kayaking and hiking.